-Although class AB has the same principle as class A to keep an amplifier always on, a 100W AB class am amplifier will not consume a constant 100W of energy.
+Although class AB has the same principle as class A to keep an amplifier always on, 100W class AB amps will not consume a constant 100W energy.

 When you turn the radio on, this energy is immediately transferred into a sound.
 However, when you listen to quiet music, it can happen that the AB amplifier will continue to consume this basic 20W and will never switch to the B class.

-But, when you increase volume and start listening to loud music, the amplifier’s energy consumed will rise to the max, and it will drop down back to the minimum level when you turn the radio off.
+But, when you increase the volume and listen to loud music, the amplifier’s consumed energy will rise to the max and drop back to the minimum level when you turn the radio off.

-This technology’s advantage is the lower signal distortion, which makes a music signal clear, and these amplifiers produce much less heat compared to the pure “A” class.
+This technology’s advantage is the lower signal distortion, which makes a music signal clear, and these amplifiers produce much less heat than the pure “A” class.
 They are also much cheaper than pure A-class models but still expensive.

-The main disadvantage of the AB amplifiers is their efficiency which is also not too great.
-It is higher than A class amplifiers, and depending on the model, it varies between 50% and 70%.
+The main disadvantage of AB amplifiers is their efficiency which could be better if they were digital amplifiers.
+However, it is higher than A-class amplifiers, and depending on the model, it varies between 50% and 70%.

-The other disadvantage of the AB amplifiers is their size and weight.
+The other disadvantage of AB amplifiers is their size and weight.

 D Class Amplifiers

 Class D is a different way of generating energy and powering loudspeakers.
-The primary term for the class D amplifiers is a Pulse Width Modulation, but what is this?
+The primary term for the class D amps is Pulse Width Modulation, but what is this?

 According to Wikipedia, “Pulse width modulation (PWM), or pulse-duration modulation (PDM), is a method of reducing the average power delivered by an electrical signal, by effectively chopping it up into discrete parts.”